Lessons from social media history for the war on fake news

 Verena Schoenmueller

-New research proposes a new way to identify people who are likely to share fake news — and shows that the post histories of social media users can help to better predict people that are more likely to spread fake news
+New research proposes a new way to identify people who are likely to share fake news — and shows that the post histories of social media users can help to better predict people that are more likely to spread fake news.
+To do this, it is crucial to know how to identify fake news on social media, as the behaviour patterns of users who share it can provide clues about their propensity to spread misinformation.

 Researchers have recently turned their attention to the consumers, rather than creators, who share misleading content.
 However, many of these studies are limited.
 Controlled experiments using recruited participants may not accurately reflect those who are most likely to encounter and share fake news.
 In field experiments, researchers cannot know the content that users have seen but decided not to share.